JUNE LITERARY BIRTHDAYS

 - British suspense novelist Winston (Mawdsley) Graham (1910; d.2003), whose novel Marnie was made into a film by Alfred Hitchcock

-- Scottish children's novelist Mollie Hunter aka Maureen Mollie Hunter McIlwraith McVeigh (1922)
+- Scottish children's novelist Mollie Hunter aka Maureen Mollie Hunter McIlwraith McVeigh (1922; d.2012)

 - popular American children's author and illustrator David McPhail (1940)